-Blood sugar Units of insulin
+Units of insulin

 Unit(s)

 Unit(s)

-Unit(s)

-Unit(s)

-Unit(s)

-Unit(s)
+[Init(s)

 Causes of low blood sugar

 - Not eating enough carbohydrates

 - Delayed or skipped meal

 - More exercise than usual

 - Too much insulin

 Having low blood sugar or hypoglycemia means there is not enough sugar (glucose) in your bloodstream.
 Any blood sugar reading below mg/dL is low.
 Low blood sugar can come on very quickly and needs to be treated quickly.
 Low blood sugar that is not treated may lead to a seizure or unconsciousness.